The Importance of Early Years Education: Nurturing Little Humans thumbnail

 Physical Spaces

 A well-designed learning space can increase children's engagement, and facilitate different types of learning experiences.
-The following are key considerations:
+Key considerations include:

 • Specialized areas for certain types of learning and play (e.g. reading corners, art stations).